 We walk through the diagnostic report with you.
 Every affected member is documented by location and linear footage.
 Any scope expansion findings — stud base rot, rim joist involvement, crawl space vapor barrier condition — are disclosed before any contract is signed.
 The fixed-price proposal covers everything identified in the diagnostic.

 Before any compromised sill plate is removed, the floor system above is temporarily supported using hydraulic jacks and shoring posts.
-This is not optional — it is a structural requirement and a distinction that defines the difference between GC-scope work and what a general repair person can legally or safely perform.
+This is not optional — it is a structural requirement.
 Rotted material is removed and disposed of off-site.

 The mudsill is the bearing surface for the floor joist system.
 When the mudsill loses structural capacity, the joists above it lose their bearing point.
-Crawl space and floor joist repair becomes necessary in addition to mudsill replacement — compounding both scope and cost.
+Crawl space and floor joist repair in University Place becomes necessary — compounding both scope and cost.

 Decay fungi migrate upward through wood fiber.
-Once the mudsill is compromised, the base of the wall studs above it — which are in direct contact — begin to absorb moisture and develop secondary rot.
+Once the mudsill is compromised, the base of the wall studs above it begin to absorb moisture and develop secondary rot.
 Stud base replacement adds linear footage to every bay where this has occurred.

 A flagged mudsill on a pre-listing report becomes a documented structural deficiency that buyers use as negotiating leverage — often at 2 to 3 times the actual repair cost.
-Repairs completed under GC license before listing eliminate the flag and the leverage.
-See our pre-listing inspection repair page for how this process works.
+See our pre-listing inspection repair page for University Place.

-Dry rot remediation requires treating not just the visibly compromised wood but the adjacent framing it has colonized.
-Deferral allows the fungal network to extend into rim joists, band joists, and blocking — turning a linear sill plate replacement into a multi-member remediation project.
+Dry rot remediation in University Place requires treating not just the visibly compromised wood but the adjacent framing it has colonized.
+Deferral allows the fungal network to extend into rim joists, band joists, and blocking.

 Washington State seller disclosure law (RCW 64.06) requires sellers to disclose known material defects.
 A mudsill flag on an inspection report you've received is now a known defect.
 Failing to disclose or repair it before sale creates post-closing liability exposure.

 Advanced sill rot indicates a functioning moisture pathway from the exterior or ground into the crawl space framing assembly.
-That pathway remains active after the rotted wood is removed — and will attack the replacement lumber unless the moisture source is diagnosed and addressed as part of the repair scope.
+That pathway remains active after the rotted wood is removed — and will attack the replacement lumber unless the moisture source is diagnosed and addressed.

-Active decay fungus in a mudsill has almost always colonized the rim joist and adjacent framing.
-Dry rot remediation in Tacoma treats the full extent of colonization, not just visible surface damage.
+Dry rot remediation in University Place treats the full extent of colonization, not just visible surface damage.

-When the bearing surface at the mudsill is compromised, the floor joist system above it is the next system at risk.
-Crawl space and floor joist repair is frequently documented in the same diagnostic visit.
+Crawl space and floor joist repair in University Place is frequently documented in the same diagnostic visit.

-Mudsill flags are the most common structural item on University Place pre-listing reports.
-Pre-listing inspection repairs allow sellers to clear the flag before buyer negotiations begin.
+Pre-listing inspection repairs in University Place allow sellers to clear the flag before buyer negotiations begin.

-Full technical detail on our mudsill replacement process: mudsill and sill plate replacement in Tacoma.
+Full technical detail: mudsill and sill plate replacement in Tacoma.

 Washington State Licensing & Scope Disclosure